Atrai Upazila: Geography

-Atrai has 30570 households and total area 284.41 km2.
+Atrai has 45,465 households and total area 284.40 km2.
 Along with the Atrai River, the Nagor River, Pakar Beel, Chander Beel, Kaklaban Beel are notable water bodies.

-The upazula is bounded by Raninagar and Manda upazilas on the north, Natore sadar upazila on the south, Singra upazila on the east, Bagmara upazila on the west.
+The upazila is bounded by Raninagar and Manda upazilas on the north, Natore sadar upazila on the south, Singra upazila on the east, Bagmara upazila on the west.

 History

 It is said that Islam Khan I, a Mughal Subahdar of Bengal, passed through Atrai (hence many villages have names such as Islampur and Islamganthi) and constructed a mosque known as the Islamganthi Mosque in the seventeenth century.
 Atrai later came under the zamindari of the Mollah political family.

 In 1916, Atrai was officially established as a thana.
 In 1968, the Mollah Azad Memorial College was founded in Atrai.
 During the Bangladesh Liberation War of 1971, a brawl emerged between the two factions in Bandaikhara on 19 September.
 Another encounter took place near Ghaulya and Taranagar.
 In a surprise attack, nine Pakistan Army ships were sunk.
 Its status was upgraded to upazila (sub-district) in August 1983 as part of the President of Bangladesh Hussain Muhammad Ershad's decentralisation programme.